 It's a quieter getaway, where you can find the kind of vacation you're looking for — either filled with quiet afternoons on the sand or at the hotel's pool you're staying at, or a more involved vacation filled with surfing lessons, horseback riding on the beach, yoga (some hotels in the area offer classes), and trying plates of fresh seafood for dinner.

 This calm beach is a bit of a hidden gem — There's a resort situated right on this beach, so most of the visitors here are guests of the resort ... though, many of them just hang out in the pool on property.
 That means you have this coastline to yourself, with calmer waves and absolutely beautiful sunsets.

 A wide stretch of sand that's interrupted with bigger surfing waves on the northern side, and calmer waters perfect for swimming on the southern side is what's waiting for you at Playa Popoyo.
 One section even breaks out into a rocky "half moon" that floods with water during high tide, trapping sea water against the rocks to create tide pools full of tiny crabs and other creatures, and a shallow swimming spot.

 While you're in the area, head a bit further south to explore Jiquilste Beach/ Playa Santana: known by both names, this beach is just a short taxi ride south of Playa Popoyo or a 30 minute.
 Playa Rosada is also another popular and nearby beach which is just a 10 minute walk from Playa Popoyo.
-The Outer Reef is also a popular surf spot with big swells that's a 5 minute drive or a 20 minute walk.
+The Outer Reef is also a popular surf spot with big swells that are a 5-minute drive or a 20-minute walk.
 Sounds like a great spot to hang out if you want to spend a day or two beach hopping around this part of Nicaragua.

 Playa Gigante + Ones Nearby